Teradata Multivalue Compression and Presence Bytes for NULL Values

 We already said that only 7 bits of the first presence byte could be used.
 We can cover seven nullable columns with the always-existing presence byte.
 Each additional presence byte can store the null value information of 8 more nullable columns.

 An extra presence byte is added if we increase the number of nullable columns from 7 to 8.
-A result is that each row consumes one more byte of permanent disk space.
+As a result, each row consumes one more byte of permanent disk space.

 Keep the following limits in mind when designing your tables: